NebulaTris/pdsa-iitm/README.md

 # Notes
 The notes for each week can be found in the notes folder, organized by week number.
 The notes are provided in Jupyter notebook format for ease of use.

+# GA Solutions
+The solutions to all the GAs can be found in the GA folder, organized by week number.

 # GRPA Solutions
 The solutions to all the GRPAs can be found in the GRPA folder, organized by week number.